ojari/CodeGen/README.md

 # CodeGen

-CodeGen is a Python library for programmatically generating source code in various languages, including C, C++, C#, and Java.
+CodeGen is a Python library for programmatically generating source code in various languages.
 It provides an object-oriented API to construct code elements like classes, methods, and variables, which can then be rendered into source files.

 This library is particularly useful for:
 - Generating boilerplate code from a data model.